Sowing date affects the success of pasture establishment and persistence.

 The exception to sowing shallow is in dry conditions, when it is sometimes better to drill seed a little deeper into better soil moisture.
 In these conditions white clover may struggle.

 A consolidated seed bed is critical to allow good depth control with a seed drill.
-In a soft seedbed wheel tracks are pushed down, and coulter depths vary, leading to both uneven seed depth and establishment.
+In a soft seedbed wheel tracks are pushed down, and coulter depths vary, leading to both uneven sowing depth and establishment.
 The same effects can occur when drilling too fast, causing uneven sowing depth.